 - Do not change the contents of the network-secret.txt or proof.txt files.

-Do not intentionally disrupt other students who are working in the labs.
+Do not intentionally disrupt other learners who are working in the labs.
 This includes but is not limited to:

 - Shutting down machines